antarctica/bas-style-kit-file-upload-endpoint/README.md

 [1] If in BAS, access to the associated book is available from the Web & Applications Team.

-### Reserved routes

-These routes are reserved and **MUST NOT** be implemented:

-* `/meta/errors/generic-not-found` - used to test the behaviour of a genuine 'not found' URL

 ### Code Style

 PEP-8 style and formatting guidelines must be used for this project, with the exception of the 80 character line limit.